 - records created by churches and other places of worship reflecting all faiths

 - estate papers, including title deeds, leases, maps and rent rolls

-- records held by special interest groups.
+- records held by special interest groups

-What does PRONI not accept?
+What PRONI does not accept

 Lend documents for copying

 All documents deposited with PRONI are assigned a unique PRONI reference number and are catalogued in due course.
-You will be acknowledged as the depositor.